Thru Different Eyes (1929 film)

 Thru Different Eyes is a 1929 sound (All-Talking) American pre-Code drama film directed by John G. Blystone and written by Tom Barry and Milton Herbert Gropper.
 The film stars Mary Duncan, Edmund Lowe, Warner Baxter, Natalie Moorhead, Earle Foxe and Donald Gallaher.
 The film was released on April 14, 1929, by Fox Film Corporation.
+A silent version of this film was also made to cater for theaters not wired up for sound.
+While the silent version survives, the sound version is lost.

 Plot

 Harvey Manning is tried for murdering his best friend, Jack Winfield, whose body was found in the Manning home.
 During the trial, attorneys on both sides offer contrasting versions of Manning's character and his wife, Viola, and of the events preceding the murder.
 Manning is found guilty, but then a young girl comes forward and confesses to killing Winfield.